smorad/um_cisc_7026/lecture_6_techniques.typ

     The number of neurons in a deep neural network affects the quality of local optima #pause

-    From Choromanska, Anna, et al. "The loss surfaces of multilayer networks.": #pause
+    From Choromanska, Anna, et al. _The loss surfaces of multilayer networks._ (2014): #pause

     - "For large-size networks, most local minima are equivalent and yield similar performance on a test set." #pause

     - "The probability of finding a “bad” (high value) local minimum is non-zero for small-size networks and decreases quickly with network size"
 ]

+#sslide[
+  This is a difficult finding to conceptualize #pause

+  The plots I show you are always 3D (2 parameters) #pause

+  For neural networks with 1,000,000+ parameters, our geometric intuition begins to fail #pause

+  We understand bigger/deeper networks often perform better, but we are missing deeper theory #pause

+  We call such networks *overparameterized* neural networks ]

 #sslide[